 Enter the nudge – a gentle push from you to get your traffic moving in the right direction.
 We’re going to cover what a nudge is and where they came from, plus 5 awesome examples from around the internet.

-It’s actually a lot less buzzword-y than you might think.
-Nudge theory comes from politics, economics, and behavioural theory.
-It’s a pretty simple idea – you subtly promote the choice that you want people to make, and odds are more people will make that choice.
+It’s a simple idea – if you subtly promote the choice that you want people to make, people will naturally gravitate towards that choice.
 Of course, it has to be simple, and it can’t ban or inhibit the behaviour that you don’t want.

 That’s a nutshell explanation of nudges.
 And obviously, since nudges are concerned with behavioural change, it’s hardly surprising that they’ve been incorporated into marketing as well (after all, if nudges can be used to sell apples over Snickers bars, then they can be used to sell SaaS).

 Marketing online in particular can be aided by nudges to gently push your visitors towards converting.
 Here are 5 examples of nudges in action.